Connecticut Fall Foliage Report Last Updated: October 2023

-Connecticut’s brilliant fall foliage season is right around the corner!
+Connecticut’s fall foliage season is always stunning!
 The State of Connecticut Department of Energy & Environmental Protection (DEEP) interactive fall foliage report map is now available.
 It forecasts the progression of color across our corner of New England.
-According to current estimates, peak foliage will arrive in the northeast and northwest corners of the state around Columbus Day and extend to the lower Connecticut River Valley and shoreline through early November.
+According to current estimates, peak foliage arrives in the northeast and northwest corners of the state around Columbus Day and extends to the lower Connecticut River Valley and shoreline through early November.

 Magnificent foliage season predicted for Connecticut

-State foresters predict Connecticut will have a magnificent foliage season this year with vibrant colors.
+State foresters say this year's Connecticut's foliage season is filled with vibrant colors.
 Better yet, Connecticut’s foliage season typically runs longer compared to northern New England states, offering travelers even more opportunities to see and experience the autumn beauty.

 Peak foliage timeframes